 Experience is what life teaches you.
 It gives direction to your writings.
 A successful writer somehow knows how to interweave the experience he has gained to contribute to the newfound idea and still make it relevant to those who are not in the know.

-2. Communicate Your Ideas
+2. Communicate your ideas

 You need communication skills to pitch ideas, negotiate rates, and there is no one-style-fits-all method to handle clients.
-If you can’t convince your client to buy into your written materials and agree to publish it, no reader will be able to read what you wrote.
+If you can’t convince your client to buy into your written materials and agree to publish them, no reader will be able to read what you wrote.

 3. Promoting yourself as a writer

-A freelance writer cannot stay introvert, he has to come out and be an extrovert.
+A freelance writer cannot stay introverted; he has to come out and be an extrovert.
 Promoting yourself may not seem like a skill to you, but it is an essential activity that requires interactive skills.

 No matter how good you are as a writer, if others are not aware of your presence, then you will never get enough assignments to keep you going.

-It is important that you join writer’s forums such as digital point, writers.net, mywritingcircle.com or absolutewrite.com and interact with others.
+It is important that you join writer’s forums such as digital point, writers.net, or absolutewrite.com and interact with others.
 Speak your mind on goodreads, and answer back discussions on writingforums.com, show your wit.

 Convince others how good you are

 Confidence tells a lot about what you can do.
 Don’t forget that you will continuously be tested even if the clients have been working with you for some time.
-Not only do you need confidence to get new clients, but you also need it to keep your current clientele.
+Not only do you need the confidence to get new clients, but you also need it to keep your current clientele.

-The bottom line is your writing skills is not the only skill you need to succeed in freelance writing.
+The bottom line is your writing skills are not the only skill you need to succeed in freelance writing.
 Stay relevant, stay on top of things and stay connected with your clients to keep the projects coming in and your freelancing career afloat.

 For more posts on how to improve your career in freelance writing, check out: